Ostend/collect_news_reuters/README.md

 # collect_news_reuters
 collecting news articles/scrapping </br>
 collects news from /world page of reuters. </br>
-Columns: author, headline, article </br>
+Columns: author, headline, article, topic  </br>
 <br>
 - imported a module that prompts user for news topic.
 - module will reload() and append to csv file depending on what user inputs.